Analysis | This might be the most embarrassing document created by a White House staffer

 But there’s nothing exceptional about the “swing states.”
 There’s no obvious pattern showing that particular places overdelivered for Biden in any particular way.

-Of the 1,495 counties where the margins for Biden improved relative to Hillary Clinton’s margins in 2016, more than half were in states that voted for Trump.
+Of the 1,495 counties where the margins for Biden improved relative to Clinton’s margins in 2016, more than half were in states that voted for Trump.
 About two-thirds of counties in non-swing blue states shifted to Biden, as did 58 percent of swing-state counties.
-About 4-in-10 counties in red states did.
+About 4 in 10 counties in red states did.

 The burden of proof here lies with Trump and Navarro, the ones claiming fraudulent activity for which they have presented no credible evidence.
-The key word there is “credible,” of course — they’ve presented lots of evidence which is the electoral equivalent of shadowy photos of the Loch Ness monster.
+The key word there is “credible,” of course — they’ve presented lots of evidence that is the electoral equivalent of shadowy photos of the Loch Ness monster.
 Navarro’s report is the functional equivalent of one of those shows where ghost-hunters bring various homemade electronic devices into abandoned townhouses before declaring authoritatively that the photo they took of a dust mite is, in actuality, a poltergeist.

 And if you don’t believe me, allow me to prove my credentials: Navarro finds my analysis so reliable that he cites it in his report.